onuva/Gmail-Agent/README.md

 3. **Parse** each message — extract the plain-text body and save any attachments to `downloads/`.
-4. **Triage** each email with Gemini: a priority score (1–10), a category (e.g. "Meeting Request", "Newsletter", "Urgent"), and a one-sentence reason.
+4. **Triage** each email with Gemini: a priority score (1–10), a category (e.g. "Meeting Request", "Newsletter", "Urgent"), a one-to-two sentence summary of what the email actually says, and a one-sentence reason for the score.
 5. **Label** the email in Gmail (`AI-Priority`, `AI-Medium`, or `AI-LowPriority`) based on the score.
-6. **Reason and act** on high-priority emails: a ReAct-style step gives Gemini a small toolset — `draft_reply`, `flag_for_scheduling`, or `no_action_needed` — and lets the model decide which one applies, then actually executes it against the Gmail API.
+6. **Reason and act** on high-priority emails: a ReAct-style step gives Gemini a small toolset — `draft_reply`, `flag_for_scheduling`, or `no_action_needed` — and lets the model decide which one applies, then actually executes it against the Gmail API. `flag_for_scheduling` checks your real Google Calendar (read-only) and proposes specific open time slots, rather than just asking the sender for their availability.
+7. **Avoid duplicate drafts.** If a draft already exists on a thread, the agent doesn't create another one — it reviews the existing draft against the latest email and reports whether it still looks right or should be edited, leaving the actual editing to you.

 There's also a standalone search mode: describe what you're looking for in plain English, and the agent translates it into Gmail's search syntax